 When an individual provides the right information to the right people, the individual has made a and is a Whistleblower.
 Once a Protected Disclosure is made, the Whistleblower is afforded protections established by various whistleblower protection laws and policies.
 The actual process through which a Protected Disclosure is made will vary based on the information conveyed and to whom that information is provided.

-Making a Protected Disclosure may be as informal as a conversation with your direct supervisor to a formal submission to an IG Hotline, or even a disclosure to an .
-Regardless of who you make your disclosure to, they all share the common element of reporting wrongdoing to an authorized recipient while safeguarding sensitive national security information.
+Making a Protected Disclosure may be as informal as a conversation with your direct supervisor to a formal submission to an IG Hotline.
+Protected disclosures are made when wrongdoing is reported to an authorized recipient while safeguarding sensitive national security information.

 Please contact your agency or department's IG or Whistleblower coordinator for additional detailed guidance and/or to address specific questions.